AJannik/Spheray/README.md

 # Spheray
+Using Unity 2021.3.9f1 LTS

 Spheray is Project to provide a 3D Editor Software for working with SDF Models.
 For Rendering Spheray uses a classical SphereTracing /Raymarching Algorithm

 Currently there is no UI implemented.
 To use Spheray have have to use the Unity Editor Inspector.

+Keys:
+b := Spawn sphere as Union
+n := Spawn sphere as Difference m := Spawn sphere as Intersection

 # Quality and Performance
 Best Quality is archieved when using "Scale Factor = 1" and "Aa Samples = 8".
 These settings are very demanding on your hardware!